pasqal-io/qubo-solver/docs/content/driveshaping/adiabatic.md

 ```
 This will return a `QUBOSolution` instance, which comprehends the solution bitstrings, the counts of each bitstring, their probabilities and costs.

-Obs.: The `ADIABATIC` method is the default one, it's explicit in `pulse_shaping_method` for ilustration purposes.
+Obs.: The `ADIABATIC` method is the default one, it's explicit in `drive_shaping_method` for ilustration purposes.

 ---